torenware/go-tooling-for-vue/README.md

 to write himself the new [Vite build system](https://vitejs.dev/) and loader, I thought it might be a good time to try this again.

-The actual vue glue code has been separated into a go module, which is extremely new.
+The actual vue glue code has been separated into a go module.
 It's marked as "pre-release" because it is: the code is proof of concept, may not be safe, may eat your dog or other family members.
 But it works with the test program in this repo.
 See it [here](https://github.com/torenware/vite-go).